TABLE OF CONTENTS

 For this reason, growers should be prepared and ensure that the plants are adequately trellised and staked to support the heavy branches, especially if there is heavy rain on the way.

-Windbreaks can reduce wind damage.
+Windbreaks can help reduce wind damage.

 5. Croptober Farm Tours